0xInfty/lantz/docs/overview.rst

 When you run it, you will see the log appearing in the logging window.

 By the way, `lantzmonitor` is more than log to screen dumper.
-Tailored for lantz, it can display instrument specific messages as well as an on-line summary indicating the current value for each property.
+Tailored for Lantz, it can display instrument specific messages as well as an online summary indicating the current value for each property.
 Hopefully, you will never need to add a print statement in your program any more!

 Timing